VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

-For a discussion of how to discourage any unnecessary operations on the data, see the section, "Querying the Read-side" in [Extending and Enhancing the Orders and Registrations Bounded Contexts][j_chapter4] in the Journey Guidance.
+For a discussion of how to discourage any unnecessary operations on the data, see the section, "Querying the Read-side" in [Extending and Enhancing the Orders and Registrations Bounded Contexts][j_chapter4] in the Journey Guide.

 If your system needs to accommodate high volumes of read operations, you can scale out the read-side.
 For example, in Windows Azure by adding additional role instances.
 You can also easily scale out your data store on the read-side because it is read-only.
 You should also consider the benefits of caching data on the read-side to further speed up response times and reduce processing resource utilization.

+For a description of how the team designed the reference implementation for scalability, see Chapter 7, "[Adding Resilience and Optimizing Performance][j_chapter7]," in the Journey Guide.

 In the section "Embracing Eventual Consistency" earlier in this chapter, you saw how when you implement the CQRS pattern that you must accept